Efficient Exploration and Discriminative World Model Learning with an Object-Centric Abstraction: Introduction

 \section{Introduction}

 \sectionvspace

-Since the inception of reinforcement learning (RL), the problems of exploration and world model learning have been major roadblocks.
+Since the inception of reinforcement learning (RL), the problems of exploration and world model learning have been active, open questions.
 RL requires an agent to learn both basic motor abilities, and explore long sequences of interactions in the environment.
 Currently, we have made tremendous progress on problems of low-level control for short-horizon problems.
 With well defined single tasks, given enough samples (or demonstrations), there are well-developed ways of training low level policies reliably \citep{Schulman2017ProximalPO,Hafner2023MasteringDD}.

 Perhaps a better way to explore complex environments is to treat the high-level exploration problem separately.
 We increasingly have the ability to get semantically rich abstractions: via representation learning \citep{Locatello2020Slot}, object segmentation~\citep{Kirillov2023SegmentA}, and visual-language models ~\citep{Alayrac2022FlamingoAV}; even in difficult control settings such as robotics \citep{liu2024ok}.
 In addition, with the recent explosion in the field of natural language processing, people are increasingly interested in addressing RL environments on a semantic level~\citep{andreas2017modular, jiang2019language, chen2020ask}.
 Thus, we ask a timely question: \textit{if} the agent has a good ability to perceive objects, what \textit{more} can we do other than tabula rasa learning at the level of pixels and primitive motor actions?